 The Samsung Galaxy S20 Ultra doesn’t flip and it doesn’t fold, so you might ask why it costs $1,400?

 From the price and that screen to the megapixels, just about everything is supersized about the Galaxy S20 Ultra.
-That makes it easily one of the best phones money can buy should Samsung come up with a fix for the camera issues.
-But it also means it’s not quite for everyone.
+That should make it one of the best phones money can buy should Samsung come up with a fix for the camera issues.
+But it also means the Galaxy S20 Ultra is not quite for everyone.

 Samsung Galaxy S20 Ultra: Cheat Sheet

 - The Galaxy S20 Ultra has a groundbreaking 108-megapixel main rear camera and 10x lossless zoom, but it was troubled by autofocus issues at launch.
 Samsung issued software updates after the phone's release that addressed some of these camera problems.

 - The Galaxy S20 Ultra sports Samsung's first-ever 120Hz AMOLED display, and this one's a whopper, measuring 6.9 inches from corner to corner.

 - With a huge 5,000 mAh battery, the Galaxy S20 Ultra can deliver about 12 hours of endurance when set to the default 60Hz refresh rate.
 At 120Hz, however, that runtime dives to just a little over 9 hours.